 Application Providers usually have information about their users and the resource requirements of their application.
 User information may include the number of users and the traffic they generate as a function of time and location, the QoS expectations of the users, and the compute and network resource requirements of the application to function correctly.
-This information is referred to as workload information.
-Application Providers may estimate workload information a priori or use telemetry to collect workload information.
-Application Providers provide workload information to Orchestration Services to automate and optimise the deployment of Application Instances.
-Developers may analyse collected workload information to predict changes in users and traffic over time.
+This information is referred to as a workload profile.
+Application Providers may estimate workload profile parameters a priori or construct workload profiles from collected telemetry data.
+Application Providers provide workload profiles to Orchestration Services to automate the deployment of Application Instances.
+Application Providers may retrieve constructed workload profiles from the OP for offline use, such as in operational analytics.

 The deployment of Edge Applications can be independent of network mobility or specific device attachment.

-The NBI is the interface between the developers and an OP.
+The NBI is the interface between the Application Providers and an OP.